 NB: Availability of elective modules is subject to sufficient demand.

-For further information on programme and unit outlines please visit the Education Support Unit.
+For further information on programme and unit outlines please visit the Academic Quality and Partnerships Office.

 The programme is completed with the submission of a research-based dissertation.